QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Experimental Settings

-\textbf{Q2ID} \citep{zhang2020q2id} is a benchmark dataset for query-to-intent description, derived from existing TREC and SemEval collections: \textbf{TREC} is an ongoing series of benchmark activities in IR.
-Q2ID comprises the TREC Dynamic Domain track 2015, 2016, 2017 on dynamic, exploratory search and the TREC 2004 Robust Track on consistency of retrieval technology.
-These tracks together contribute to 510 entries in the Q2ID benchmark dataset. \textbf{SemEval} is a series of workshops on Semantic Evaluation.
-Q2ID comprises the English SemEval-2015 Task3 and SemEval-2016 Task3 on Community Question Answering, contributing 4878 entries to the Q2ID dataset.
+We conduct experiments on the \textbf{Q2ID} dataset \citep{zhang2020q2id}, a benchmark for query-to-intent description derived from existing TREC and SemEval collections.
+Specifically, it comprises: \textbf{TREC}: Including the Dynamic Domain tracks (2015–2017) and the 2004 Robust Track, which focus on dynamic, exploratory search and consistency of retrieval technology. \textbf{SemEval}: Including the English SemEval-2015 and SemEval-2016 Task 3 tracks on Community Question Answering.
+Q2ID contains a total of 5,358 entries.
+Each entry is structured as a quadruple: \textit{<query, relevant documents, irrelevant documents, intent description>}, where the intent descriptions are human-written narratives.
+The statistics and more details are provided in Appendix~\ref{appendix:dataset-details}.

-For each query in the collections, documents with multi-graded relevance labels were converted into binary labels, indicating whether they are relevant or not to the query.
-In total, the dataset comprises 5,358 entries, each formatted as a quadruple: <query, relevant documents, irrelevant documents, intent description>, with intent descriptions being human-written narratives that provide detailed descriptions of the search intent behind the queries.
-The length statistics are an average of 7.2 tokens per query and 45.5 tokens per intent description.
-We split the 5338 queries into training (5000), validation (100), and test (258) query sets according to the original split setting of the Q2ID benchmark dataset.